 If the cause persists, the relay can go bad again.

 Signs of a Bad Fuel Pump Relay

-The relay can go bad due to a number of reasons from dust to electrical power surges, anything can affect the well-being of a fuel pump relay.
+The relay can fail due to a number of reasons, from dust to electrical power surges, anything can affect the well-being of a fuel pump relay.
 Both dust and sudden voltage increases can influence a fuel pump relay’s performance and cause the vital function of an engine to malfunction.

-If the fuel pump relay is not able to transfer proper flow of electricity, the fuel pump won’t be able to maximize pressure of fuel that is being delivered to the engine and you will experience a vast lack of performance.
-Fortunately, there are a few significant signs of fuel pump relay failure, which we will go through here
+If the fuel pump relay is not able to transfer a proper flow of electricity, the fuel pump won’t be able to maximize the pressure of fuel that is being delivered to the engine and you will experience a vast lack of performance.
+Fortunately, there are a few significant signs of fuel pump relay failure, which we will go through here.